 - The decedent did not properly sign and have their will witnessed under Florida law

 - The original Will has been lost or destroyed

 - An unexpected or unplanned asset is added to the estate

-When a loved one passes away with Florida assets, settling their estate will benefit from and usually requires a Florida Bar licensed attorney.
-Probate administration is a sophisticated endeavor that requires familiarity with complex Florida law and detail-oriented service throughout the process.
+When a loved one passes away with assets, settling their estate typically requires the expertise of a Florida Bar-licensed attorney.
+Probate administration is a complicated endeavor that requires familiarity with complex Florida law and detail-oriented service throughout the process.

-If your loved one left a will and you were named as an executor, you will need a Florida probate lawyer to assist in settling their estate.
-While some assets may pass to their rightful beneficiaries outside of any formal process, other assets must be distributed through a Florida court-supervised process known as "probate.”
-This is the legal process used to gather information about the deceased's assets, pay any remaining valid debts, and is often necessary to enable the transfer of assets to surviving beneficiaries and heirs of the decedent's estate.
+If your family member left a will and you were named as an executor, you would need a probate lawyer to assist in settling their estate.
+While some assets may pass to their rightful beneficiaries outside of any formal process, other assets must be distributed through one of the Florida court-supervised processes known as "probate."

 Generally, there are three main types of probate administration in Florida:

-Formal Administration - primarily utilized for larger estates which consist of probatable assets valued at more than $75,000.00.
+Formal administration is primarily utilized for larger estates consisting of probate assets valued at more than $75,000.

-Summary Administration - a simplified court-supervised process for smaller estates, estates where most assets can pass to the beneficiaries without probate, or estates where the decedent passed away more than two years ago.
+Summary administration is a simplified court-supervised process for smaller estates.
+Most assets can pass to the beneficiaries without probate or estates where the decedent passed away more than two years ago.

 This type of probate applies only in limited circumstances.
 It is a non-court-supervised administration and is the only type of estate administration that does not legally require the assistance of an attorney.
 Due to the complexity of this process, it's still recommended to consult with a probate lawyer.